On the tightness of the maximum of branching Brownian motion in random environment: Dependence of solutions to the F-KPP equation on the initial condition

 Recalling the assumptions of the lemma, for $u\in[0,t-K]$ we have that

-where for the penultimate inequality we used $K-L\ge \frac 23 K$, by assumption.
-In combination with the fact that $X$ is Brownian motion with drift under $P_{\beta_{y,t}(u)}^{\sqrt{2|\eta|}}$, it follows that the probability on the right-hand side of \eqref{eqn:probEst} is at least $1/2$.
+where for the penultimate inequality we used $K-L\ge \frac 23 K$, which holds by assumption.
+In combination with the fact that $X$ is a Brownian motion with drift under $P_{\beta_{y,t}(u)}^{\sqrt{2|\eta|}}$, it follows that the probability on the right-hand side of \eqref{eqn:probEst} is at least $1/2$.
 Plugging this back into \eqref{eqn:sigma_past} we arrive at